 2. Boot from the cloned SSD/HDD.

-You may need to change the boot mode from Legacy to UEFI if you cloned MBR disk to GPT disk, change UEFI to Legacy if cloned GPT to MBR disk.
+If the cloned hard drive won't boot in Windows, you could consider changing the boot mode from Legacy to UEFI if you cloned MBR disk to GPT disk, or change UEFI to Legacy if cloned GPT to MBR disk.

 If you cloned data disk in Windows 7: